Kotkoa/my-cv/index.md

 professional and technical skills.
 3-year commercial experience in a Frontend position.
 5-year commercial experience in a Project Manager role.
+Total 10+ years of tech experience, with a focus on design and web technologies.

 ### EXPERIENCE